EverythingStays/EverythingStays/readme.md

 ### Publishing modules

-To publish modules, simply run `es install` in your repository to install the script hooks.
+To publish modules, first run `stay init` in your repository to install the prepublish script hook.

-Now when you run `npm publish`, you'll get a hash from IPFS before publishing to the actual registry.
+Now when you run `npm publish`, you'll get a hash from stay-cli before publishing to the actual registry.
 That hash you can use to specify the version to download.

-We have some plans for a distributed repository of modules, but for now, include it with the description of your tags or in your package.json for example.
+We have some plans for a distributed repository of modules, but for now, include it with the description of your signed tags.

 NOTE: The package will only be available for as long as you are running `ipfs daemon`.
 If you want to be able to share it from after that, you will need other peers in IPFS to have it and seed it for you.
 It can be a good idea for you to setup a quick instance in AWS or DigitalOcean with IPFS, and run `ipfs pin add $MODULE_HASH` there to share it from your own instance.